ssuryanarayanan/Qi-Docs/docs/Overview.md

 * Type -- user defined structure denoting a single measured event or object for storage
 * Stream -- basic unit of storage consisting of an ordered series of objects conforming to a type definition
-* Stream Beahvior -- defines whether interpolation occurs during event retrieval, and if so, how
+* Stream Behavior -- defines whether interpolation occurs during event retrieval, and if so, how